fermyon/developer/content/common/contributing-docs.md

 ### 3. Reference

 Reference resources are merely a dry description; describing the feature in its simplest form.
-A great example of a reference resource is the [Spin CLI Reference page](https://spinframework.dev/cli-reference).
-You will notice that the CLI Reference page simply lists all of the commands and available options.
+An example of a reference resource is the [Spin application manifest reference](https://spinframework.dev/manifest-reference).
+You will notice that the Manifest Reference page simply lists all of the manifest entries and available options.

 ### 4. Explanation